Bok Choy Fried Rice

 6. Re-add the ingredients: Add back in the mushrooms, bok choy/onion/scallion mixture, and eggs.
 Stir everything into the rice and finish cooking the eggs, about 1 minute.

-7. Finish: Top the rice with the sliced green scallions and toasted sesame seeds.
+7. Finish: Top the rice with sliced green scallions and toasted sesame seeds.

 Pro Tips

-Boil the rice the day before making this recipe: This will help dry the rice as it sits and firm it up.
+Boil the rice the day before making this recipe: This helps dry the rice as it sits and firms up.
 If you boil it the day you make this fried rice, it could turn mushy.

 Cook the rice like you would pasta: Bring a large pot of salted water to a boil, pour in the measured rice, and stir it occasionally as it cooks.
 Drain it in a colander once the rice is almost done but still has some bite.
 I find this method easier than simmering until the rice absorbs the water.
 I think it also helps the rice stay firmer.